davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

                [--no-update-lock-file] [--refresh] ...
 ```

 Congrats on setting up `nix-darwin`!
-Our configuration is active, but it doesn't do much yet.
-Let's
+Our configuration is active, but it do anything useful
-change that.
+yet.
+Let's change that.

 ## Installing your first Nix package
 It's time to install our first package from the nixpkgs repository.
 Update the list of